shanest/old-website/cv/README.md

 - `template.html`: lightly modified version of the default html5 template from pandoc
 - `chicago-syllabus.csl`: modified from Kieran Healy, removed `bibliography`
-- `shanest-X.css`: modified from the davewhipp versions to include styles for `h4`
+- `shanest-X.css`: modified from the davewhipp versions to include styles for `h4`, font sizes and margins for print version...

 I compile with `pandoc -s -o index.html index.md --template template.html --citeproc`